 Claim your HostList listing · badge program

-If you're a hosting provider reading this and none of your onboarding materials mention malware scanning or brute force protection by name, that's a gap worth closing this quarter, not next year.
-If you're a site owner or agency choosing between these six, start with Wordfence or Sucuri for comprehensive coverage, MalCare if server load is your constraint, and All In One WP Security if budget is your only real limitation.
-Whatever you choose, install something before the attack, not after.
-We've never once had a client thank us for a fast cleanup.
-They only remember whether the site went down at all.
+If you run hosting and your onboarding never mentions malware scanning or brute‑force protection by name, fix it this quarter, not next year.
+If you are choosing among these six, start with Wordfence or Sucuri for broad coverage, MalCare if server load is your constraint, and All In One WP Security if budget is the only real limiter.
+Whatever you pick, install it before the attack, not after.
+No client has ever thanked us for a fast clean‑up.
+They remember whether the site went down at all.